gnoem/habitat/README.md

 - [x] add delete account feature
 - [x] password recovery!
 - [x] cuter 404 page
-- [ ] add option to rearrange habits!
+- [x] add option to rearrange habits!
 - [ ] figure out situation with dash panel calendar, are you doing that or not
 - [ ] dash panel idea - 'help'/tutorial section for dashboard and habit pages, togglable in settings
 - [x] fix habit graph when only tracking simple habits, something weird is happening
 - [ ] graph should adjust when page resizes but make it performant
-- [ ] better explanation of demo data for demo visitors
+- [x] better explanation of demo data for demo visitors
 - [x] demo settings should follow the same pattern as habits, entries, and records
 - [x] popup when visiting homepage with /?demo like with pianopet portfolio link
 - [x] clear demo data on logout
-- [ ] like 1 hour cookie for demo sessions
+- [x] like 1 hour cookie for demo sessions but since that looks surprisingly difficult to implement using next iron session, if demo && cookie is older than 1hour (or whatever), then log out
-- [ ] cuter "wipe demo account" message, maybe a corner button?
+- [x] cuter "wipe demo account" message, maybe a corner button?
-- [ ] add explanation of demo stuff to readme
+- [x] add explanation of demo stuff to readme
 - [ ] let users configure "create new habit" emoji in settings (currently 🐛)
 - [x] prevent duplicate entries (more than one for a given date)
 - [x] better unhandledFormError message
 - [x] instead of just blocking duplicate entries, warn and ask permission to overwrite
-- [ ] clock date should change at midnight exactly
+- [x] clock date should change at midnight exactly
 - [x] if cookie is invalid user, log out
 - [x] emoji picker for habit icons ([use this maybe?](https://github.com/iamcal/emoji-data))
 - [x] instructions for label template for complex habits + regex validation error if no handlebars are found in string